THE BILL CULLEN HOMEPAGE

 With those words, Mike Wallace would begin his weekly interrogation of prominent and powerful people in the late 1950s.
 He made his name on WABD's "Night Beat;" it moved to ABC-TV for about 18 months as "The Mike Wallace Interview."
 Many years ago, Mr. Wallace donated his network shows to the University of Texas; they have been preserved and restored, and are available for viewing at the University's website.
 You will note that these shows include the original commercials, and it is a little strange to see Wallace extolling the virtues of Philip Morris and Parliament cigarettes.
-But click on the link above, and you will be taken back to an era of intelligent and thought-provoking conversation with people you never thought you'd hear from again.
+But click on the link above, and you will be taken back to an era of intelligent and thought-provoking conversation with people you've either never heard of . . . or never thought you'd hear from again.
 It is well worth your time.

-If you remember this "mystery logo," you know what's in store.
-If you don't remember it, go there anyway.
-It's fun.
+If you recognize the "mystery logo," you know what's in store.
+If you don't, go there anyway.

 NEW YORK WORLD'S FAIR 1964-65

 As you may know, I love New York City.
 I only wish I could go back in time to take in the World's Fair at Flushing Meadows.